JNRowe/upoints/doc/geolocation_and_pathcross.rst

 publish a hCard containing your home location so you get the correct range allowance.

-If you think of any good uses for :mod:`upoints`, drop me a mail.
+If you think of any good uses for |modref|, drop me a mail.
 Cool new uses with attached patches are even better!

 Bonus